- Related links

 Plastic bag and film recycling

-- WRAP Plastic Film Recycling Tips for Businesses and Retailers (out of print) (WA-1703)
+- Plastic film recycling for materials recovery facilities and landfills (WA-1739) (out of print)

 - Keepin' It In the Loop K-8 Teacher Activity Guide (WA-1526)